ajitzz/ENCHO_CABS/replit.md

 ## Overview
 This full-stack web application is designed for managing vehicle rental operations, encompassing vehicle leasing, driver assignments, trip tracking, and complex rental calculations.
 It supports integrations with providers like PMV and Letzryd, manages driver activities, and handles financial aspects such as rent logs, weekly settlements, and investment tracking with partial returns.
 The system aims to streamline fleet management, optimize rental income through performance-based pricing, and provide comprehensive financial oversight.

+**Data Integrity**: Prevents duplicate driver entries on the same day - a driver can only have one trip log per date, regardless of entry method (manual or CSV import).

 ## User Preferences
 Preferred communication style: Simple, everyday language.